smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 Upon initial read/restart the burst is automatically increased as we ask for `LookbackBlocks` blocks.

-Besides the number of blocks, we limit the amount of logs we process per upkeep in a block with `AllowedLogsPerBlock` that in configured in the buffer (see [Log Buffer](#log-buffer)).
+Besides the number of blocks, we limit the amount of logs we process per upkeep in a block with `allowedLogsPerBlock` that in configured in the buffer (see [Log Buffer](#log-buffer)).

 **Upkeep**